radicle-dev/radicle.xyz/_guides/user.md

     z6MkvZwzK64f3GuDcAs6dEcje89ddfHkBjS1v9Dkh7aCGq3C

 Does it look familiar to you?
 Well, it's your Node ID.
-Remember you can always check your Node ID by running `rad self --nid`.
+Remember you can always check your Node ID by running `rad node status --only nid`.

 When using Git with traditional forges, you are pushing to a remote which is a centralized server that all other collaborators are also using.
 In Radicle, the